 Once students reach the age of 13, their Apple ID converts to a full account with full rights and privileges.
 Students can continue to access any classwork, notes, books, or apps associated with their Apple ID.

 Common Sense Media has created eight Multi-Touch books for iPad, using iBooks Author, to help teach students the rules of the digital road.
-These great resources are available free of charge, and provide both a teacher curriculum guide and a student workbook filled with interactive quizzes, glossary terms, and activities.Explore Common Sense Media iTunes U courses and books
+These great resources are available free of charge, and provide both a teacher curriculum guide and a student workbook filled with interactive quizzes, glossary terms, and activities.Explore Common Sense Media apps and books

 In just a few simple steps, your institution can obtain Apple IDs for students under the age of 13.Enroll now